 Snape, meanwhile, lost the love of his life TWICE, once to the man he hated and once to Voldemort Avada Kedavra’ing the shit out of her.

 But instead of doing the string jig, he suffered through the pain, and dedicated his life to protect her memory and her child, simultaneously a constant reminder of what he had lost and the one thing he had left of Lily Evans.

-I’d say, all things considered, Snape is a stronger and overall better person than the second brother in the fairy tale, and to equate them is a terrible insult to a great tragic character.
+I’d say, all things considered, Snape is a very different person to the second brother in the fairy tale, and to it’s a big mistake to equate the two.

 Then there’s the idea of Dumbledore as Death.